OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/multi-tenant-roles-and-security.md

 ## Next steps

-It's important to note that these are example roles and they may not suit every company. Â The good news is that they're a great starting point and can be customised to suit different scenarios.
+It's important to note that these are example roles and they may not suit every company.
+The good news is that they're a great starting point and can be customised to suit different scenarios.